fvmassoli/Tensorflow-Traffic-Sign-Classifier/writeup_template.md

 | Dropout		|  prob = 0.5 (only for training)          									|
 | Fully connected		|      input 84, output 43									|

-I set the dropout probability at 0.5 during the training phase, while it is 0 (i.e. no dropout) during test and validation.
+I set the dropout probability at 0.5 during the training phase, while it is 1 (i.e. no dropout) during test and validation.

 #### 4. Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The training pipeline is implemented in the cell number ... .
+The training pipeline is implemented in the cells number from 20 to 24.

-I considered  epochs and a batch size equals to .
+I considered 15 epochs and a batch size equals to 128.
 I used the reduce_mean() function to evaluate the loss and the Adam optimizer from the tensorflow library.

-The learning rate has an initial value of  that decreases of 20% every 4 epochs.
+The learning rate has an initial value of 0.001 that decreases of 20% every 4 epochs.

 #### 5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-The code for calculating the accuracy of the model is located in the ..... cell of the Ipython notebook.
+The code for calculating the accuracy of the model is located in the cell 25 of the Ipython notebook.

 My final model results were:
-* validation set accuracy of 97.7%
+* validation set accuracy of ..................
-* test set accuracy of 92%
+* test set accuracy of ...................

 Using the experience I got from the LeNet lab I used the same model to implement the cnn.
 I chosed such a model since I had some familiarities with it and also its performace are actually good.
 Moreover, since I am facing an image recognition